-M6 - Training Acknowledgement for Valid License: Revise all 2 employee web based training to include an acknowledgement statement 3 for positive confirmation that the employee must have a valid license for 4 5 the class of vehicle they drive on company business and are aware that they must notify their supervisor if their license status changes for any 6 reason.
-The expected impact is to reduce the number of drivers 7 operating vehicles without the necessary qualifications, and out of 8 compliance.
-9 employees who are not a part of the commercial driver pool.
-This mitigation is an expansion of C9 - DMV Employer Pull Notice Program.
-The expected impact is to ensure that drivers on the road have the appropriate licenses and are compliant with California laws.
+M6 - Training Acknowledgement for Valid License: Revise all employee web based training to include an acknowledgement statement for positive confirmation that the employee must have a valid license for the class of vehicle they drive on company business and are aware that they must notify their supervisor if their license status changes for any reason.
+The expected impact is to reduce the number of drivers operating vehicles without the necessary qualifications, and out of compliance.